alissoninacio1/alissoninacio1/README.md

 🐱‍🏍A  developer from Brazil 🟡🟢🔵⚪, current living in Mexico 🟢⚪🔴.

-🔭 System and Mobile Engineering  - Bachelors Degree in Applied Technology by BYU - Idaho
+🔭 System Engineering  - Bachelors Degree in Applied Technology by BYU - Idaho

 🐱‍🚀 Growing